rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/nagios_xi_scanner.md

    ----            ---------------  --------  -----------
    FINISH_INSTALL  false            no        If the Nagios XI installation has not been completed, try to do so
                                               .
 This includes signing the license agreement.
-   PASSWORD        nagiosadmin      no        Password to authenticate with Proxies                          no        A proxy chain of format type:host:port[,type:host:port][...]
+   PASSWORD                         no        Password to authenticate with Proxies                          no        A proxy chain of format type:host:port[,type:host:port][...]
    RHOSTS          192.168.1.14     yes       The target host(s), range CIDR identifier, or hosts file with synt
                                               ax 'file:<path>'
-   RPORT           80               yes       The target port (TCP) SSL             false            no        Negotiate SSL/TLS for outgoing connections TARGETURI       /nagiosxi/       yes       The base path to the NagiosXi application THREADS         1                yes       The number of concurrent threads (max one per host) USERNAME        nagiosadmin      no        Username to authenticate with VERSION         5.7.9            no        Nagios XI version to check against existing exploit modules
+   RPORT           80               yes       The target port (TCP) SSL             false            no        Negotiate SSL/TLS for outgoing connections TARGETURI       /nagiosxi/       yes       The base path to the Nagios XI application THREADS         1                yes       The number of concurrent threads (max one per host) USERNAME        nagiosadmin      no        Username to authenticate with VERSION         5.7.9            no        Nagios XI version to check against existing exploit modules